Horospherical varieties with quotient singularities: Introduction

 consisting of minimal generators for the non-coloured rays in $\sigma^c$ and colour points coming from $\calF$ (note: we say \textit{multiset} so that we count colour points with multiplicity).
 We say that $\Sigma^c$ is \define{simplicial} (resp. \define{regular}) if, for each $\sigma^c\in\Sigma^c$, the multiset \cref{eq:simplicial/regular multiset} is $\R$-linearly independent (resp. is part of a $\Z$-basis for $N$). \end{definition}

-It is known that $X$ is $\Q$-factorial (resp. factorial) if and only if $\Sigma^c$ is simplicial (resp. regular).
+It is known that $X$ is $\Q$-factorial (resp. factorial) if and only if $\Sigma^c$ is simplicial (resp. regular); for instance, see \cite[Theorem 4.2.3]{perrin2018sanya}.
 This plays an important role in our characterization of quotient singularities, because varieties with quotient singularities are always $\Q$-factorial, so $\Sigma^c$ being simplicial is a necessary condition for $X$ to have quotient singularities.

 To extend this necessary condition to a characterization, we present the following heuristic.
 In general, being smooth is a stronger condition than being factorial, and having quotient singularities is stronger than being $\Q$-factorial.
 One can think of there as being a gap between smoothness and factoriality, and a gap between quotient singularities and $\Q$-factoriality.
 The hope is that these gaps are the same, i.e. there is some ``extra condition" such that being smooth is equivalent to being factorial plus having this ``extra condition", \textit{and} having quotient singularities is equivalent to being $\Q$-factorial plus having \textit{this same} ``extra condition".